-(4) Extension of Time to Complete Continuing Acupuncture Education Requirements.
+(3) Extension of Time to Complete Continuing Acupuncture Education Requirements.

-(a) A licensee may apply to the Committee for an extension of time to complete the portion of the CAE requirements that he/she cannot meet.
+(a) A licensee may apply to the Committee for an extension of time to complete the portion of the CAE requirements that he or she cannot meet.
 The licensee must submit the request to the Committee no later than 60 days prior to the license renewal date.
 The request shall be signed under the penalties of perjury and shall contain the following information:

-1. An explanation of the licensee's failure to complete his/her continuing acupuncture education requirements;
+1. An explanation of the licensee's failure to complete his or her continuing acupuncture education requirements;

 2. A list of the continuing acupuncture education courses and hours that the licensee has completed; and

-3. The licensee's plan for satisfying his/her continuing acupuncture education requirements.
+3. The licensee's plan for satisfying his or her continuing acupuncture education requirements.

 (b) The Committee, in its sole discretion, may grant a waiver or extension of the CAE requirement.
 The grounds for waiver or extension include, but are not limited to: